 Why do you need an EORI number for trading?

-In most cases you will need to have a VAT number before applying for the EORI number.
-You can only have one active EORI number in the EU, unless your company has registered a second VAT number.
+Your business can only have one active EORI number in the EU, unless your company has registered a second VAT number.

 EORI number also for excise tax permits